gymnastjs/gymnast/storybook/stories/grid/fraction.md

 Fraction-based layout allows to divide the available space without without respecting the columns.

-If no size is specified it's assumed to mean "fill the remaining space".
-If multiple items with "auto" size are placed within a container they will share the space evenly.
+If size `auto` is specified, it will fill the remaining space.
+If multiple items with `auto` size are placed within a container they will share the space evenly.

+You can combine specific sizes (1-12) and `auto` or `fit` values.